silshara/comp.se.140-devops-course/README.md

-# COMP.SE.140 – Docker-compose an microservices
+# COMP.SE.140 – Docker-compose and microservices
 This project implements a system of three interworking services using Docker and Docker Compose.